 On both sides of the site are steep slopes of the hills around the brook.
 The photo below shows the north and west slopes.
 The sea is seen on the far left background.

-The photo below shows the ancient agriculture terraces on the south hillside.
+The next photo shows a closer view of the the ancient agriculture terraces on the south hillside.

 Another view of the terraces.
 The crops used to have been planted behind it, and the product sold or used by the monks.